Welcome & Announcements

 With the least amount of population density in the state, you definitely have room to roam!
 As the county seat, Pomeroy serves a population of 2000.
 Pomeroy School District #110 currently employs 18.5 teachers, .5 counselors, and 2 administrators to serve 320 students in Kindergarten through twelfth grades.

-A two-building facility, Pomeroy Elementary School and Pomeroy High School are located in the center of this agriculture community on 10th and Columbia Streets and 10th and Pataha Streets, respectively.
-Pomeroy Elementary School completed a $5 million remodel in 1998, and Pomeroy Jr./Sr. High School is currently in the construction phase of a $9 million remodel, which began July 2011 with completion scheduled for September 2012.
+A two-building facility, Pomeroy Elementary School and Pomeroy Jr./Sr. High School are located in the center of this agriculture community on 10th and Columbia Streets and 10th and Pataha Streets, respectively.
+Pomeroy Elementary School completed a $5 million remodel in 1998, and Pomeroy Jr./Sr. High School completed a $9 million remodel in 2012.
 The District office is located at 121 South 10th Street at the southern end of the Elementary School.
 The patrons of Garfield County consistently vote in favor of the schools, passing levies to provide funding for the District to provide enhanced programs and extra curricular opportunities for its students.

 Students at Pomeroy have advanced curricular opportunities through partnerships with Lewis Clark State College and Walla Walla Community College.
 Advanced Placement or college course opportunities are offered in the areas of biology, calculus, chemistry, English, and statistics.
 Tech-prep credits are offered for vocational offerings articulated with Walla Walla Community College.
 In the Elementary School, advanced students are served through the Q-Lab program, as they extend learning opportunities presented in the regular classroom.